argoproj/argo-cd/docs/operator-manual/notifications/services/github.md

 - If `github.repoURLPath` and `github.revisionPath` are same as above, they can be omitted.
 - Automerge is optional and `true` by default for github deployments to ensure the requested ref is up to date with the default branch.
   Setting this option to `false` is required if you would like to deploy older refs in your default branch.
-  For more information see the [Github Deployment API Docs](https://docs.github.com/en/rest/deployments/deployments?apiVersion=2022-11-28#create-a-deployment).
+  For more information see the [GitHub Deployment API Docs](https://docs.github.com/en/rest/deployments/deployments?apiVersion=2022-11-28#create-a-deployment).
+- If `github.pullRequestComment.content` is set to 65536 characters or more, it will be truncated.